suinleelab/AIControl.jl/README.md

 ## How to use

-**1. Map your FASTQ file from ChIP-seq to the `hg38` assembly from UCSC.**
+**1. Map your FASTQ file from ChIP-seq to the `hg38` assembly from the UCSC database.**
-   We have tested our pipeline with `bowtie2`.
-You can download the genome assembly data from [here](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz)
+   We have validated our pipeline with `bowtie2`.
+You can download the genome assembly data from [here](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).
+They are also available through our Google Drive.
-   *Example command:*\n
+   *Example command:*
-   `bowtie2 -x hg38 -q -p 10 -U ERR231591.fastq -S ERR231591.sam`
+   `bowtie2 -x hg38 -q -p 10 -U example.fastq -S example.sam`

 **2. Convert the resulting sam file into a bam format.**
 *Example command:*
-`samtools view -Sb ERR231591.sam > ERR231591.bam`
+`samtools view -Sb example.sam > example.bam`

-**3. Sort your bam file in lexicographical order.**
+**3. Sort the bam file in lexicographical order.**
-   If you went through step 1 with the UCSC hg38 assembly, sorting with `samtools sort` will do its job.
+   If you go through step 1 with the UCSC hg38 assembly, sorting with `samtools sort` will do its job.
    *Example command:*
-   `samtools sort -o ERR231591.bam.sorted ERR231591.bam`
+   `samtools sort -o example.bam.sorted example.bam`

    Sometimes your bam file is mapped to hg38, but to a slightly differet version or different ordering of chromosomes (a.k.a. non-lexicographic).
-For example, if you download a bam file directly from ENCODE portal, this is unfortunately the case.
+For example, if you download a bam file directly from ENCODE portal, it is mapped to a slightly different version of hg38.
 A recommended way of avoiding this problem is to extract a fastq file from your bam file, go back to step 1, and remap it with bowtie2 using the UCSC hg38 assembly. `bedtools` provide a way to generate a fastq file from your bam file.
    *Example command:*
-   `bedtools bamtofastq [OPTIONS] -i <BAM> -fq <FASTQ>`
+   `bedtools bamtofastq  -i example.bam -fq example.fastq`

 **4. Download data files and locate them in the right places.**
+As stated above, AIControl requires you to download precomputed data files.
+Please download and extract them to "./data" folder.

+**5. Run AIControl as julia script.**
+Simply do `julia aicontrol.jl [example.bam.sorted] [output_prefix]`.
+Currently we accept two flags.
+- `-reduced`: indicates that you are using the subsampled version of control files.
+- `-nodup`: indicates that you are running without duplicate reads.

+## Simple trouble shooting
+- You are using Julia 0.6 and above.
+- You downloaded necessary files for `-reduced` or `-nodup` if you are running with those flags.
+- You sorted the input bam files according to the UCSC hg38 assembly.

+If you have questions, please e-mail to hiranumn at cs dot washington do edu.